Financial Hardship Q&A's

 How do I avoid having negative repayment history reported at the end of a temporary financial hardship arrangement?

-This will help to avoid having negative repayment history information recorded at the end of the arrangement.
+The options could include paying off the deferred payments over an extended period of time.
+This will help to avoid having repayment history information reported at the end of the arrangement showing that the account is very overdue.

 -

-Does hardship assistance for my rent and phone bill show on my credit report?
+What if I have requested hardship assistance for my rent and phone bill.
+Does that go on my credit report?

-No. The information about financial hardship arrangements is only recorded on your credit report if your repayment history is also being recorded for that debt.
+No. Information about financial hardship arrangements is only recorded on your credit report if your repayment history is also being recorded for that debt.

-Businesses that provide other credit, such as phone, internet, gas, and electricity companies, can’t provide your repayment history to credit reporting bodies.
-So, if you enter a financial hardship arrangement with these businesses, it won’t be shown on your credit report.
+Businesses that provide credit for services, such as phone, internet, gas and electricity, are not able to report your repayment history, so if you enter a financial hardship arrangement with these businesses it is not shown on your credit report.

 -